Miguel-ASM/pysom/README.md

 # pySOM

-## A ollection of python modules to propagate the Schrodinger equation with the Split Operator Method (SOM)
+A collection of python modules to propagate the Schrodinger equation with the Split Operator Method (SOM)